 Selecting portable equipment requires balancing mobility with performance.

-Frequent movement may require lighter and more durable equipment.
+Consider Transportation Needs: Frequent movement may require lighter, more durable equipment.

-Organisations often compare sourcing options via a network of established medical suppliers available at https://medigear.uk/business/suppliers.
+Organisations often compare sourcing options via a network of established medical suppliers available through business suppliers.

 Maintenance and Service